truong-bui/AsyncLoadingScreen/README.md

 - Easy to set up, easy to use.
 - Customizable pre-make layouts.
 - Customizable loading icons.
-- Lot of default loading icons.
+- Pre-make default loading icons.
-- Supported custom animated images.
+- Supported animating images sequence.
 - Supported on all major platforms.
 - Easily play movies, audio files.
 - No need for coding.